The Dark Tower III: The Waste Lands: Plot

-Five weeks after the events of the previous book, Roland, Susannah, and Eddie have moved east from the shore of the Western Sea, and into the woods of Out-World.
+Roland, Susannah, and Eddie have moved east from the shore of the Western Sea, and into the woods of Out-World.
+(Note: This story takes place five weeks after the events of the previous book.)
 After an encounter with Shardik, a gigantic cyborg bear, they discover one of the six mystical Beams that hold the world together.
 The three gunslingers follow the Path of the Beam inland to Mid-World.

 Roland now reveals to his ka-tet (group of people bound together by fate/destiny) that his mind has become divided and he is slowly losing his sanity.
 Roland remembers meeting Jake Chambers in the way station and letting him fall to his death in the mountains.
 (Note: As depicted in The Dark Tower: The Gunslinger.)
 However, he also remembers passing through the desert alone and never meeting Jake.
 When Roland saved Jake from being killed by Jack Mort in 1977, (Note: As depicted in The Drawing of the Three.) he inadvertently created a paradox; Jake did not die and thus did not appear in Mid-World and travel with Roland.

 In 1977 New York, Jake Chambers is experiencing exactly the same mental divide, which is causing alarm at his private school, and angering Jake's cocaine-abusing father.
 Roland burns Walter's jawbone and the solution to his dilemma is revealed, but to Eddie instead of Roland.
 Eddie must carve a key that will open the door to New York in 1977.

 Jake abruptly leaves school and finds a key in a littered vacant lot where a single red rose has bloomed.
 Jake manages to pass into Roland's world using the key to open a door in an abandoned haunted house on Dutch Hill in his place and time.
 This portal ends in a 'speaking ring' in Roland's world.
-During this crossing over, Susannah has sex with an incubus, distracting it while Eddie continues to carve the key which will allow Jake safe passage to Mid-World.
+During this crossing over, Susannah traps an incubus with her mind as it rapes her, distracting it while Eddie continues to carve the key which will allow Jake safe passage to Mid-World.
 Once the group is reunited, Jake and Roland's mental anguish ends.
 Roland has now completed the task of bringing companions into his world.